symfony-cmf/symfony-cmf-docs/bundles/core.rst

 :ref:`DynamicRouter <bundles-routing-dynamic_router>` are checked automatically
 as well.

-It is possible to set the token explicitly on the workflow checker.
+It is possible to set the security token explicitly on the workflow checker.
 But by default, the checker will acquire the token from the default security context, and if there is none (typically when there is no firewall in place for that URL), an :class:`Symfony\\Component\\Security\\Core\\Authentication\\Token\\AnonymousToken` is created on the fly.

-If we check for ``VIEW`` and not ``VIEW_ANONYMOUS``, it checks whether there is a current user and if that user is granted the bypass role.
-If so, access is granted, otherwise the decision is delegated to the :class:`Symfony\\Component\\Security\\Core\\Authorization\\AccessDecisionManager` which calls all voters with the requested attributes, the object and the token.
+If you check for ``VIEW`` and not ``VIEW_ANONYMOUS``, the first check is whether the security context knows the current user and if that user is granted the bypass role.
+If so, access is granted, otherwise the decision is delegated to a :class:`Symfony\\Component\\Security\\Core\\Authorization\\AccessDecisionManager` which calls all voters with the requested attributes, the object and the token.